If registering using the Pay By Check form, when is the full payment amount due?

 What if I need to pick up my daughter early from the program?

-If you need to pick up your daughter before the end of the day, please let us know in writing in the morning and then plan to meet your daughter in the GirlSummer office in the library at the appointed hour.
+If you need to pick up your daughter before the end of the day, please let us know in person or in writing in the morning and then plan to meet your daughter in the GirlSummer office in the Mott Gymnasium.

 What if my daughter is going to be absent or late?